himanshu2454/Kunteksto/docs_source/source/intro.rst

 -----

 - README.md
-    A brief explaination of Kunteksto's purpose and links to background information.
+    A brief explanation of Kunteksto's purpose and links to background information.

 - kunteksto.conf
-    The required configuration file for Kunteksto.
+    This file is the required configuration file for Kunteksto.

 - LICENSE.txt
     A copy of the copyright notice and license.